divtxt/raft/README.md

 - [ ] Servers check that they agree on cluster info
 - [ ] Leader heartbeats with a majority before responding to read-only requests (#8p4)
 - [ ] Election timeout based on ping times to bias selection of lower latency leader
+- [ ] Unified log and state machine